 When I crate a puppy I always want to make sure they are going in with some tasty treats.
 Keep jars of treats on top of your crate of near by so that every time the pup goes in you have your treats handy to toss in ahead of him.

 When you do training sessions with your pup they should be short, fast and fun.

 We need to take treats out on walks and socialization expeditions.
 This is an absolute must.
 Forgetting treat bags at home shouldn’t be an option.
-No one ever wants to be caught out and about with out a poo bag so stash your poo bags in a front compartment of your treat bag.
+No one ever wants to be caught out and about without a poo bag so stash your poo bags in the front compartment of your treat bag.
 This way you won’t leave home without either.

 I see a lot of pup’s gradually become stressed when having gear put on.
 They become uncomfortable with the sound or sight of their harness or collar.

 Hang your treat pouch with your leash or keep a jar of treats where you keep your gear.
 This way you will see it when you are putting your pup’s gear on.
 Always pair the harness or collar going on with food.
 This helps prevent the pup from developing an unpleasant association with this process.

 A way to help build good habits is to create an environment or a routine that causes you to think or act in a particular way.
 The behavior it prompts will make it easy for you to practice something helpful with your puppy.
 Hence you start to create ‘good training habits’.
 The by-product of this is a happy, well-trained, stress-free pup.

 Use these techniques and think about what habits you want to build and how you can build them.
 We would love you to share your ‘happy pup, habit-building tips’ with us.